SamWindell/Signet/README.md

 [Usage page](docs/usage.md)

 ### Display help text
 Care has been taken to ensure the help text is comprehensive and understandable.
 Run signet with the argument `--help` to see information about the available options.
-Run with `--help-all` to see all the available subcommands.
-You can also add `--help` after a subcommand to see the options of that subcommand specifically.
+Run with `--help-all` to see all the available commands.
+You can also add `--help` after a command to see the options of that command specifically.
 For example:

 ```signet --help```